KiberBomzh/songbook-gui/README.md

 # Main features
 - All songs are just Yaml files in folders (for Android library root folder is Android/data/com.kiber_bomzh.songbook/files/songbook/library, for Windows and Linux look [here](https://docs.rs/dirs/latest/dirs/fn.data_dir.html))
 - There's versions for Windows, Linux and Android and their data is fully compatible
 - Strong data typing for content of a song (Song is a list of Blocks and each Block has an optional title, an optional note and a list of lines.
-And each line can be: Row, Tab, PlainText, ChordsLine, EmptyLine)
+And each line can be: Row, Tab, PlainText, ChordsLine, NoteLine, EmptyLine)
 - Powerful song editor (maybe it's a little weird but you'll get used to it)
 - Autoscroll
 - Key transposition